Pineapple Chiffon Cake

 This cake is simply amazing.
 I made it for my barbecue get together last year, but really should have made two of them, it is so delicious!
 Make sure to drain the pineapple really good.
 I drain it in a small-holed strainer and push the crushed pineapple down in the strainer with a large spoon over a small bowl, to make sure it is well drained.

 The cake alone without the whipped cream filling/frosting is really good, but of coarse much better with the frosting.
 Although I have only made the filling with whipped cream, I am sure that thawed Cool Whip would be just as good and a bit of a time-saver.
-Seperate 8 eggs, as you will need 8 egg whites and 5 yolks for the cake.
-If desired add in a teaspoon of vanilla extract into the egg yolk/oil batter
+Separate 8 eggs, as you will need 8 egg whites and 5 yolks for the cake.
+If desired add in a teaspoon of vanilla extract into the egg yolk/oil batter.

 2 1/4 cups sifted cake flour